 - Slowly add the rest of the flour.

 - Shape into the desired pan and let rise again until doubled.

 - Bake at 350 degrees for 25 minutes.

 I make this recipe in my bread machine by adding all the wet ingredients and then all the dry ingredients.
 Add the yeast last.
 I use the dough setting, but if your machine has a whole wheat setting you can use that too and bake it right in your machine.

 If you are making this recipe by hand combine all the wet ingredients.
 Then add yeast, salt, and half the flour.
 Mix until the dough is smooth.
 Then add the rest of the flour.
 Add the flour slowly so you don’t use too much.
 Knead for about 10 minutes.
 Let rise until doubled.
 Shape into desired pan and then rise again until doubled.
 Bake at 350 degrees for 25 minutes.
 This will make 2 loaves of bread or two large pizzas.

 Our family has enjoyed fresh bread and other whole grain products for almost four years.
 I can start a loaf of bread in under ten minutes and the entire hands on time is under 20 minutes.
 Making bread is not difficult once you get the hang of it, and this skill can be taught to your kids as well.

 My whole family agrees it is hard to beat the taste of fresh homemade bread from the oven.

-Additional information: Merrilee asked where I purchase my grain.
-I purchase my grain from the Bread Beckers or Quail Cove Farms which is a co-op on the Eastern Shore that delivers to my area once a month.
 The wheat comes in 50 pound bags so I only order every few months.
 The price of grain fluctuates significantly but depending on where you live you can purchase grain for about $1 a pound for organic and about $0.60 a pound for non-organic.